Can You Reschedule a Court Date if You Miss It?

 There are several steps to take when rescheduling your next court date.
 However, it is important to note that the court is not obligated to accord your request.

-When working with a lawyer, you must tell them about your plan to postpone your original court date.
-Gwinnett County criminal lawyers have their way around legal issues in court and can get you a new court date without any action required from you by the court.
+When working with a lawyer, tell them about your plan to postpone your original court date.
+Gwinnett County criminal lawyers have their way around legal issues in court and can get you a new court date without any action required by the court.

 Contact the Court

-You or your attorney can call the county court clerk several days before your set court appearance date to explain why you want to postpone the date.
+You or your criminal defense lawyer can call the county court clerk several days before your court appearance date to explain why you want to postpone the date.
 The court clerk will tell you what is required of you and give instructions on time frames.

 File Any Paperwork